 Cllr Donna Fuller became a councillor over 20 years ago as she wanted to invest in the community that her children grew up in.
 Now a grandmother, Cllr Fuller has made a large impact on young people around Woughton through her work on Woughton Community Council in Milton Keynes.

-Woughton Community Councils youth service provides lots of services: from open access and specialist youth sessions to special educations needs to sexual health support.
+Woughton Community Councils youth service provides lots of services: from open access and specialist youth sessions to special education needs to sexual health support.
 Cllr Fuller assists the council in providing a place for young people to access music, a gym, arts, sports and crafts.
 This support range supports hundreds of young people at thousands of sessions each year and provides many children with their only hot meal of the day.

 Cllr Fuller's specialist project, the Play Rangers project, uses open green spaces in the community, enabling families to play together and offering a check-in service during the school holidays.
 Over the past two years, the project has provided sessions on each estate in the community and provides a consistent, accessible presence across the community all year round.